Frequently Asked Questions

 - Are there mosquitoes?

-There will be mosquitoes during the rainy season from late January up until late May/June when the water is still high at places in the village and the wind has not emerged yet.
-It is recommended to bring repellent during that time.
-Due to the strong winds mosquitoes are less recognisable outside the rainy season, however.
+Being a tropical country there will be mosquitoes.
+Lots, in fact, during the rainy season from late January up until late May/June when the water is still high at places in the village and the wind has not emerged yet.
+Outside the rainy season, however, due to the strong winds the mosquitoes are less prevalent.
+In any case it is recommended to bring repellent.

 We have not encountered or heard of any Zika cases in Atins or the region as of now.
 Having said all this, at the Convento we have mosquito nets for all beds.